ucla-oarc-web/WebBlocks/README.md

 rake
 ```

-The Rakefile actually includes several separate tasks that may be invoked
+The Rakefile includes several tasks that may be invoked separately as well:
-individually:

-* `rake check` check for prerequisites (not currently with custom paths)
+* `rake check` check for prerequisites (requires commands in user search path)
-* `rake packages` update all packages (git submodules)
+* `rake packages` update all submodule packages from their remote repositories
 * `rake build` create a build of WebBlocks
 * `rake clean` remove a build of WebBlocks

-The default Rakefile task executes `clean -> prereq -> packages -> build`.
+The default Rakefile task executes `clean -> packages -> build`.

-A configuration file `Rakefile-configure.rb` may be modified to change the
+The configuration file `Rakefile-configure.rb` may be modified to change a
-packages included in the build, the final destination of the build, etc.
+number of properties about the build including the packages, the final build
+destination, and the commands for various executables.

 ## Credits

-WebBlocks leverages a number of existing packages:
+WebBlocks leverages a number of external packages:

 * jQuery - MIT License - http://jquery.com
 * Modernizr - MIT or BSD License - http://modernizr.com